-Our Site includes links to other Web sites whose privacy practices may differ from those of Stock USA Execution Services, Inc. If you submit personal information to any of those sites, your information is governed by their privacy statements.
+Our Site includes links to other Web sites whose privacy practices may differ from those of Mint Global Markets, Inc. If you submit personal information to any of those sites, your information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Web site you visit.

 The security of your personal information is important to us.
 When you enter sensitive information (such as credit card number) on our order forms, we encrypt the transmission of that information using secure socket layer technology (SSL).

 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, we cannot guarantee its absolute security.